Last Updated on

 5. ENHANCES COMMUNICATION SKILLS

 Often in escape rooms, the team of participants divide into smaller groups to tackle different puzzles that come up.
 Since there is a time limit, this makes strategic sense.
-However, sometimes what one group discovers from a puzzle or clue will be needed by another group on a puzzle their working on.
+However, sometimes what one group discovers from a puzzle or clue will be needed by another group on a puzzle they’re working on.
 Therefore, communication is important when it comes to finishing an escape room game on time.

 Escape room games are challenging in nature.
 It is the challenge that makes finishing them so rewarding.
 But, puzzles have a way of being a bit frustrating at times.
 They test your perseverance, a good trait to have.